Teun-Maas/biofysica/README.md

 ```
 git pull
 ```
 This will update the contents of the directory tree.
-After restarting MATLAB everythin shoud be okay.
+After restarting MATLAB everything shoud be okay.

+### Problems?

+You may run into trouble installing the toolbox or using it.
+Please let us know so we can fix things or help you.

+Cheers, Günter

+gunter.windau@donders.ru.nl